 Thermal Pad vs Thermal Paste

-Thermal paste is a semi solid paste like substance that is generally use to fill the tiny air gaps that are left behind when the heatsink sits on the processor or any other chip.
-Thermal paste generally comes in different varieties with different composition.
-You can find silicon based thermal paste, silver component based thermal paste, liquid metal based thermal paste, carbon-based and oxides based thermal paste.
-Liquid metal based thermal paste have the highest thermal conductivity but they are electrically conductive too, which is a major downside of them and they have to applied carefully on the surface.
-Non-metal based thermal pastes are electrically non-conductive and they are safe to apply without any risk.
-Thermal paste is also known as thermal grease, thermal interface material (TIM), thermal compound, heatsink paste or heatsink compound.
+Thermal paste is a semi-solid paste-like substance that is generally used to fill the tiny air gaps that are left behind when the heatsink sits on the processor or any other chip.
+Thermal paste generally comes in different varieties with different compositions.
+You can find silicon-based thermal paste, silver component-based thermal paste, liquid metal-based thermal paste, carbon-based, and oxides-based thermal paste.
+Liquid metal-based thermal pastes have the highest thermal conductivity but they are electrically conductive too, which is a major downside to them and they have to be applied carefully on the surface.
+Non-metal-based thermal pastes are electrically non-conductive and they are safe to apply without any risk.
+Thermal paste is also known as thermal grease, thermal interface material (TIM), thermal compound, heatsink paste, or heatsink compound.
 You can read more about thermal paste by going to the link given below.

-On the other hand, Thermal Pad is a solid material (generally soft and foam like) of certain thickness which is used to fill uneven and bigger air gaps between source and the heatsink.
-They generally have lower heat conductivity and because of their thickness, they do offer less performance compared to thermal paste.
-However, with advancement of technology there are some highly conductive thermal pads available now that are even better or as good as a carbon-based thermal paste and offers high thermal conductivity.
-The most commonly available thermal pads are silicone based thermal pads that have some filler material in it for maximizing heat conductivity.
+On the other hand, Thermal Pad is a solid material (generally soft and foam-like) of a certain thickness that is used to fill uneven and bigger air gaps between the source and the heatsink.
+They generally have lower heat conductivity and because of their thickness, they do offer less performance compared to the thermal paste.
+However, with the advancement of technology, there are some highly conductive thermal pads available now that are even better or as good as a carbon-based thermal paste and offer high thermal conductivity.
+The most commonly available thermal pads are silicone-based thermal pads that have some filler material in them for maximizing heat conductivity.
 Thermal pads are generally non-adhesive but you can find some self-adhesive thermal pads too.

-Thermal pads are generally used for components that generates lesser heat compared to a CPU, which include memory chips, VRM, motherboard chipset / northbridge / southbridge or Platform Hub Controller (PCH) or other ICs.
-They are also used in consoles, game-stations and some laptops where the CPU or GPU is relatively less powerful and generates lesser heat compared to faster processors used in computers.
-They are also great for DIY cooling for routers, repeaters and other heat generating components.
-Thermal pads are available in various thickness (0.5mm, 1mm, 1.5mm, 2mm, 3mm) and sizes, and here I am going to list down the best thermal pads of different varieties for your cooling needs.
+Thermal pads are generally used for components that generate lesser heat compared to a CPU, which include memory chips, VRM, motherboard chipset/northbridge/southbridge or Platform Hub Controller (PCH), or other ICs.
+They are also used in consoles, game stations, and some laptops where the CPU or GPU is relatively less powerful and generates lesser heat compared to faster processors used in computers.
+They are also great for DIY cooling for routers, repeaters, and other heat-generating components.
+Thermal pads are available in various thicknesses (0.5mm, 1mm, 1.5mm, 2mm, 3mm) and sizes, and here I am going to list down the best thermal pads of different varieties for your cooling needs.

-Pro Tip: If possible, get slightly thicker thermal pads than actually needed for better fitting and eliminating any kid of air gaps.
+Pro Tip: If possible, get slightly thicker thermal pads than actually needed for better fitting and eliminating any kind of air gaps.

 Best Thermal Pads

-If you are looking for thermal pad for CPU and GPU then IC Graphite Thermal Pad is currently best in the business.
-It is a graphite based thermal pad having thermal conductivity of 35 W/m-K which is way more than Artic MX-4, which is a carbon particle based thermal paste having thermal conductivity of 8.5 W/(mK) only.
+If you are looking for a thermal pad for CPU and GPU then IC Graphite Thermal Pad is currently one of the best in the business.
+It is a graphite-based thermal pad having a thermal conductivity of 35 W/m-K which is way more than Arctic MX-4, which is a carbon particle-based thermal paste having a thermal conductivity of 8.5 W/(mK) only.
 The thermal pad is electrically conductive because graphite is a good conductor of both heat and electricity.
-So, you have to be very careful applying it on the processor or CPU because if it comes in contact with electrical circuit of components then it can short circuit them, and can cause serious damage.
+So, you have to be very careful applying it to the processor or CPU because if it comes in contact with an electrical circuit of components then it can short circuit them, and can cause serious damage.

 The thermal pad is available in two sizes, which are 30mmx30mm and 40mm x 40mm.
-However, you can cut it according your desired size and shape, if the processor is smaller or die is naked, which is generally found in laptops and game consoles.
-This is a completely dry thermal pad and has operating temperature range of -200 C to +400C, which is remarkable.
-It is a non-sticky and non-adhesive thermal pad, and is reusable.
-The performance of this thermal pad is comparable to some of popular high-performance thermal compounds that include Noctua NT-H1, Arctic MX-4, Gelid GC Extreme or Arctic Silver 5.
-So, if you are looking for a viable alternative to thermal paste then I would highly recommend IC Graphite Thermal Pad.
-It is reusable, non-messy, offers great performance and is reasonably priced for a thing that is reusable and can run for lifetime.
+However, you can cut it according to your desired size and shape, if the processor is smaller or the die is naked, which is generally found in laptops and game consoles.
+This is a completely dry thermal pad and has an operating temperature range of -200 C to +400C, which is remarkable.
+It is a non-sticky and non-adhesive thermal pad and is reusable.
+The performance of this thermal pad is comparable to some of the popular high-performance thermal compounds that include Noctua NT-H1, Arctic MX-4, Gelid GC Extreme, and Arctic Silver 5.
+So, if you are looking for a viable alternative to a thermal paste then I would highly recommend IC Graphite Thermal Pad.
+It is reusable, non-messy, offers great performance, and is reasonably priced for a thing that is reusable and can run for a lifetime.

-Important Note: The thermal pad is quite thin so it cannot be used for larger gaps that are mostly found between the heatsink and VRM, Memory / VRAM or other chipsets.
+Important Note: The thermal pad is quite thin at 0.1mm, so it cannot be used for larger gaps that are mostly found between the heatsink and VRM, Memory / VRAM, or other chipsets.